htwang14/dlrm/README.md

 ## baseline: hand-crafted
 See `baseline.sh`

-## baseline: magnitude pruning & Taylor pruning
+## baseline: l1 pruning & Taylor pruning
 First run `oneshot.py` (see `oneshot.sh`) to generate importance score of each channel.
 Then run `generate_masks.py` to generate binary masks (saved in `./masks`).
 Then run `baseline.py` (See `baseline.sh`) to finetune on subnetworks.